About 50% of people have daytime bad breath or halitosis. The good news is there are ways to help prevent it.

 - Brush your teeth for at least 2 minutes twice a day with toothpaste that contains “flouride”; brush after breakfast and before bed (or after every meal if you can).

 - Floss every day.
 Flossing gets food particles and bacteria that your toothbrush cannot reach.
 If you don’t know how to floss, ask your dentist to show you.

 - Brush your tongue (with a plastic tongue cleaner), especially the back of your tongue – where the bacteria that cause bad breath live.

 - Gargle with mouthwash at bedtime.
 Although mouthwash is a temporary solution, it can be helpful.
 Aks your dentist or look for a mouthwash that has a seal from the American Dental Association.

 - Don’t smoke or chew tobacco.
 Smoking causes bad breath and may lead to gum disease.
 Smoking and chewing tobacco also puts you at risk for getting oral cancer.

 - Chew sugarless gum (for about 5 minutes or less) if you can’t brush right after a meal.
 This can help to clear away food particles left behind after eating.

 - Eat foods high in fiber such as whole grains, raw fruits, and veggies.

-The tips above are your first step towards fresh breath and great dental hygiene.
+These tips are your first step towards fresh breath and great dental hygiene.
 Eating a healthy diet and staying hydrated will help too.
 Avoiding food with garlic or onions and staying away from drinks such as coffee will also help.

-If you’ve tried many different ways to manage your bad breath and didn’t have good results, it’s a good idea to make an appointment with your primary care provider or dentist.
+If you’ve tried many different ways to manage your bad breath without good results, it’s a good idea to make an appointment with your primary care provider or dentist.